 Applicants are required to register referees with their institutional or professional email address.
 If you do not have an institutional or professional email address, we would be grateful if you could give your full contact information in your reference letter and explain very briefly why it was necessary to use an alternative email address, eg if your academic institution does not issue email accounts.

 If you wish your reference to be treated as confidential, please select this option in the reference form.
 If you are submitting your reference letter directly by email or in hard copy and wish it to be treated as confidential, please clearly indicate this at the top of the letter.
 Otherwise, in the event of a subject access request, your reference may be disclosed to the applicant.

 The notification email with the information you need to access to the system and any subsequent emails from the online reference system are sent immediately on the applicant’s request.
 The timing and frequency of these automated emails are under each applicant’s control, though all applicants are also strongly advised to keep in contact with each of their referees directly throughout the process.

 If you cannot find or do not receive the initial email then the applicant can re-send this to you.

 Please note that references must be received by the University’s application deadline in order for that application to be considered.

 It is the applicant's responsibility to accurately communicate the deadline that they intend to use to you, to ensure that all of their referees are given good notice of the deadline they intend to apply for, and to arrange alternative referees if any of their referees cannot meet the deadline.

-If you are no longer able to act as a referee, we would kindly request that you let the applicant know directly.
+If you are unwilling or no longer able to act as a referee, we would kindly request that you let the applicant know directly.